Men's basketball to go on COVID pause following postponement

 January 11, 2022

-Now, the concerns are with SDSU.
+Now, the concerns are within SDSU’s program.

 Due to COVID-19 related concerns with the SDSU men’s basketball program, the upcoming match between the Aztecs and the New Mexico Lobos on Jan.
 15 at The Pit has been postponed.
 If the game cannot be rescheduled, it will be declared a no-contest.